davekaj/website/pages/posts/creating-currencies.md

   - A city with it's own currency has incredible opportunity.
 Startup cities will become real - where we see small cities take advantage of this and grow.
 There are also big cities like Miami that seem like they could execute building their own token.
 - Local currencies will need to follow some sort of standard.
 ERC-20 standard is for a basic token.
 But a local currency might want to even run its own network of nodes.
 Cosmos is well positioned to be infrastructure that powers this.
 - Once there is a standard for Local Currencies that gains traction, there will be a clear opportunity of how to bridge them to the Network Currencies.
--

 ## Conclusion
 > Note on fiat to close to fit in nicely - We know the global Fiat system, and monetary governing bodies around the world, are broken.
 They are lead us from crisis to crisis, with complete inability to stabalilze the economy.
 Since 2008 this has been evidently clear, and only continue to get worse.
 Bitcoin has given us a starting point, leading to many decentralized network currencies.
 And now we will build out Community Currencies to completely change the way we interact.
 To a way that is more stable, and understandable, for our tiny human brains.

+- Local currencies are being ignored for now, but will change the world
+  - they dont fix everything, they are not a panacea. but they will change a lot
 - Local currencies will aim to be more stable, network currencies aim for growth.
-- Most people will be transacting with one major local currency and one major network currency.
-- Network currencies will always be battling each other.
-It is a battleground.
-  - I think there is argument to be made that the concept of a world reserve currency might actually disapear, rather than the USA lose it to some other country.
 - Local currencies are going to grow.
 Probably a bit slow.
 There isn't immediate possibility for it to grow at expoential rates.
 - Local currencies enable closed loop and circular ecnomics more easily, and credit clearing
+  - this is a way we can fundamentally improve the world economy to look more natural.
-- The bridging between local and network will be a big opportunity.
+- OPEN QUESTION - The bridging between local and network will be a big opportunity.
+- OPEN QUESTIONS maybe to include
+  - will they look fundamentally different at different sizes?
+(NNT)
+    - Or can a cosmos chain just be used for netowrk and community currencies

 ## References
-Also good for further readings
+[1]
+[2]
+[3]
+[4]

+To add these in
 - https://www.grassrootseconomics.org/community-currencies
 - ethans blog